bluefroguk1/empire-dump/content/Wiki/Costume/A Marcher costume diary.md

 ---

 =[[Costume]] Design for Larp=
-Getting the right costume can be a crucial part of developing your character - not all of us have the luxury of Commissioning a complete outfit from scratch, and assembling a new look from a mix of old and new kit can be a real [[Challenge]].
+Getting the right costume can be a crucial part of developing your character - not all of us have the luxury of Commissioning a complete outfit from scratch, and assembling a new look from a mix of old and new kit can be a real Challenge.
 Here's how I Generally go about designing and assembling costume, using my work-in-prOgress Marcher Musician as an example as I go.
 ## Part 1 - Design and PLanning
 ### What sort of person is my character going to be?
 Here's where you try and get a basic idea of the person you're going to portray.
 Are they rich or poor?
 Practical or fanciful?
 What do they like and dislike?
 What elements of the brief am I going to pick up on here?